 DMD Films LLC, Entertaining Artistic Films That Embrace HumanityDMD Films LLC, is a global independent production company dedicated to addressing issues and telling stories of people, places and cultures that are often misrepresented and/or underrepresented by mainstream media.
 Our goal is to use media as a tool to address American racism, poverty, oppression, injustice and exploitation, while also using media to showcase American compassion, opportunity, creativity and freedom.

 DMD Films LLC, is currently developing several independent feature film projects.
 The projects are in various stages of development and investment opportunities are available.
-To obtain information contact General Counsel Leroy Jenkins at email@example.com or call 703-462-4950.
+To obtain information contact Dante James at firstname.lastname@example.org or call 919-475-9879.

 DMD is seeking financing for a documentary featuring the photography of Lindeka Qampi, a resident of Khayelitsha Township in Cape Town, South Africa.
 Qampi's photographs explore the humanity, dignity, and artistry of life in Khayelitsha in the midst of poverty, oppression and exploitation.
 James met Qampi in 2010; they recognized their shared commitment, as artists, to explore the resilience and humanity of Black people throughout the African Diaspora.

-DMD is collaborating with Interface Media Group of Washington DC on a digital platform series of dramatic short stories by African American writers.
+DMD is collaborating with Interface Media Group of Washington DC on a digital platform series of dramatic short films based on stories by African American writers.